-King Charles’s first official portrait after coronation unveiled
+King Charles’s first official portraits after coronation unveiled

 Charles called the nation’s support during the historic celebrations ‘the greatest possible coronation gift’